aditikumari27/Online-Exam-Portal/README.md

-# Questionnaire
+# Online-Exam-Portal
-The ‘QUESTIONNAIRE’ project was developed to overcome the time-consuming problem of the manual system.
+This project was developed to overcome the time-consuming problem of the manual system.
 Apart from that in the current system, checking the answer sheets after taking a test, waste the examiner's time, so this application will check the correct answer and save the examiner's time and carry the examination effectively.
 The users which are using this system don’t need high computing knowledge and also the system will inform them while entering invalid data.
 The aim of this project is to computerized the existing manual system and help the examiners to save their valuable time and important data.
 Apart from this, data which are exist in this system, will exist for long period of time and will be easy accessible.
 This project helps the examiners to manage their services in a good way and provide a better service to their users.

-<h2 align="center">Questionnaire Demo</h2>

 ---------------------------------------------------------------------------------------------------------------------------------